 Rochester, NY ‧ Private ‧ 4-year

-Innovative, student centered, and committed to excellence, Nazareth College prepares students for lifelong success on its classic, welcoming suburban campus.
+Innovative, student centered, and committed to excellence, Nazareth University prepares students for lifelong success on its classic, welcoming suburban campus.
 Its location in the preeminent college town of Rochester, NY, means that students are situated perfectly in a community of academic, personal, and professional opportunities.

-Nazareth offers over 60 majors across disciplines, from the fine arts and humanities to the social, natural, and health sciences.
+Naz offers over 60 majors across disciplines, from the fine arts and humanities to the social, natural, and health sciences.
 All students are immersed in an experience-driven core curriculum that teaches them to put their studies into action, all while building community and forming relationships that will last a lifetime.

 There’s no better way to prepare for a job after college than to get hands-on experience during college.
-That’s why Nazareth College ensures that every student completes a minimum amount of experiential learning on campus or in the surrounding Rochester community and abroad.
+That’s why Nazareth University ensures that every student completes a minimum amount of experiential learning on campus or in the surrounding Rochester community and abroad.
 Guided by the principles of reflection, awareness, and integration, students of all majors are able to find a way to see their coursework play out in the real world.